phillmv/okayfail.com/source/posts/2020-10-26-remote-work-gentrification.html.markdown

 ---
 layout: post
 title: "Paying Remote Workers The Same Isn't Gentrification"
+description: "Now that more and more companies are moving towards remote work, a debate has emerged concerning pay disparaties between workers.
+Can paying remote workers more equitably lead to increasing gentrification outside of large urban areas?"
 ---

 In order to slow or stop the spread of the COVID-19 pandemic, companies throughout the world have shuttered their office space.
 Within the tech industry in particular, this has accelerated a shift from traditional offices towards fully-remote workplace environments.